PHOENIXCONTACT/MORYX-ClientFramework/docs/tutorials/GettingStarted.md

 ---
 # Getting Started

-This tutorial will show you how MaRVIN WPF clients should be created.
+This tutorial will show you how MARVIN WPF clients should be created.

 ## Prerequisites